andrew-gordon/ChunkyMonkey/README.md

 ## ```IEnumerable<T> Chunk(int chunkSize)```

-* Only partial classes can be chunked.
+* Only partial and non-static classes can be chunked.
 This is because the code generates generates a partial class containing the methods above for each chunked class.
 * Non-chunkable properties are repeated for each chunked instance.
 * If a collection (list, collection, array or dictionary) property's values are exhausted, subsequent chunks will contain an empty collection for the property value.
+* Only top-level collection properties are chunked.
+Nested properties are not chunked.

 ### Example of usage